l89669/QuickMinecraftServer/README.md

 # Quick Minecraft Server
-A bash tool for deploying a minecraft server on Linux
+A quick shell-based tool for minecraft server cluster managing.

 Still working on, nothing is functional for now.